 Memory Recall During Ketamine Therapy

 If I’m correctly piecing this together from my garbled and typo-riddled notes, which I took in the car on my way home, the sensation of being smothered by the black smoke brought my awareness to my mask.
-This, in turn, created an image of cloth above my face, an illegible tag sewn into the seam (a common theme in my infusions is not being able to decipher letters or numbers).
+This, in turn, created an image of cloth above my face, with an illegible tag sewn into the seam (a common theme in my infusions is not being able to decipher letters or numbers).

 My mind then conjured up a lovely memory of building a couch fort with my brother as kids.
 The memory itself was jumbled and consisted of snapshots – balancing the cushions just right, sliding head-first over the arm of the couch and down into the fort, and sitting with my knees pulled up in the dark confines of our shared space.
 The most convincing parts of the memory were the sensations.
 I could feel the texture of the couch upholstery and the give of the stuffing in the cushions.
 I noted the darkness with cracks of light where the cushions didn’t meet, and the feeling of the seat cushion grazing the top of my head.
 I don’t think I’ve ever re-experienced a memory during a ketamine infusion before.
 It was a comforting feeling to be returned to the experience of being a kid, entranced in the moment by the fantasy of a simple couch fort.